7 Healthy Practices to Follow this Holiday Season

 Sleep is the first step towards ensuring good health; it helps you regenerate, metabolize, and release stress.
 Make a good night’s sleep a priority, even if it means missing out on a party or two or leaving early.

 2. Healthy snacks before parties

 Attending holiday parties are part of the parcel; but that doesn’t mean you need to indulge in all of the goodies.
 Help yourself resist temptation by having some healthy snacks before you leave the house: try veggies and dip or hummus, trail mix or fresh fruit.
-A 22 Days bar is always good to have on hand to have a healthy, gluten-free snack on the go.
+A 22 Days smoothie is always a great option to have since you're less likely to overeat later.